FIFA Youth (U-20) World Cup Finals New Zealand 2015

 Panama (Manager: Leonardo Pipino)

 Los Canaleros have almost certainly improved at Under-20 level with 2015 being their fifth appearance at the World Cup in the last twelve years.
-They went onto win their qualifying group in the CONCACAF with comfort, running out triumphant in all five of their matches.
-This is a side with a disciplined defence, which breeds coordination towards other areas on the pitch.
+They went on to win their qualifying group in the CONCACAF with comfort, running out triumphant in all five of their matches.
+This is a side with a disciplined defense, which breeds coordination towards other areas on the pitch.
 They are capable of providing the entertainment value with their 4-3-3 formation which sees an unsatiable instinct to get the ball forward with pace.